-When I later learned that is was smeared on sandwiches for flavor, I was utterly at a loss.
-Why would you voluntarily smear an opaque gel across you perfectly tasty sandwich?
+When I later learned that it was smeared on sandwiches for flavor, I was utterly at a loss.
+Why would you voluntarily smear an opaque gel across your perfectly tasty sandwich?
 For years after I forbade it from ever touching a sandwich of mine.
 Finally, at age 14, I accepted mayonnaise into my life, because I discovered the joys of Ham & Swiss.

 Now, I enjoy a little mayo on my sandwiches.
-A splash of the low fat variety, is a treat I do indulge in.
-I’m not a over-indulger by any means, if I take a bite of a sandwich and mayo begins to squirt out the other side… I have to perform a moyodectomy (smear the excess on the bag).
+A splash of the low-fat variety is a treat I do indulge in.
+I’m not an over-indulger by any means, if I take a bite of a sandwich and mayo begins to squirt out the other side… I have to perform a mayomectomy (smear the excess on the bag).